Deafening ‘Sound Cannons’ Could Cost NYPD

 “The Long Range Acoustic Device is an effective and safe communication tool,” Paolucci said in a statement.
 “We are reviewing the decision and evaluating our next steps.”

-Sweet agreed with the journalists suing, however, that the NYPD has a heightened responsibility to use LRADs with care.
+Sweet warned in his ruling, however, that the NYPD will have to demonstrate that the department uses LRADs with care.

 “Even in the absence of prior similar violations, the [NYPD] knew that officers with LRADs in the field were likely to face difficult scenarios, such as increasingly agitated protests, where the risk and harm of improperly using LRAD devices are great problems that could have been avoided with proper training,” the ruling states.

-Oliver, the attorney who filed the lawsuit, said the decision might be the first of its kind.
+Oliver, a former president of the National Lawyers Guild, said the decision might be the first of its kind.

 “We hope that, as a result of this opinion, the NYPD will overhaul the NYPD’s policies and practices regarding LRAD uses to reflect the reality that LRAD’s are potentially deadly crowd control tools, requiring training and supervision to use safely,” he said.
 “If the NYPD won’t do it, we hope the City Council will step in.”

+Oliver was joined at the press conference by fellow former guild president Elena Cohen and by co-counsel Michael Decker.
 For Edrei, the photographer leading the lawsuit, the ruling gives her a sense of safety to document history.

 “It is vital that the press and public feel safe enough to engage with a moment that could be seen as the disintegration of the democratic process,” she said in a statement.
 “As a photographer, this represents a step forward in ensuring the ability to safely document charged political moments.”